Bhargavi-ng/Migration_and_Housing/Readme.md

 ![HPI vs Population Migration Model Quality Evaluation](/Images/HPI_Migration_Model_Quality.PNG)

 ***Model Limitations:***
-	- This linear regression model only one independent variable - Population Migration with in U.S. Real estate prices have many other variables influencing it like population growth, housing unit growth, economic state of the country, etc.
+	- This linear regression model had only one independent variable - Population Migration with in U.S. Real estate prices have many other variables influencing it like population growth, housing unit growth, economic state of the country, etc.
 	- We considered data for a smaller duration - 2015 to 2019 for this model.
 	- Also, the geography could potentially be too large: - all counties across U.S. Limiting the data to high migration counties might have provided better output.